CARCADM/AtlasEngine/readme.md

 and the renderer subsystems.
 The window class is a static class designated to creating the main game window, this mean the engine only suppourts one window.

+### Entity Component System!!!

+This is the most important part of the engine, as it makes the creation of complex and dynamic game objects actually possible while keeping my sanity and keeping the repo maintainible.
+The concept is simple in concept, every entity has a unique ID, entitys also have components attached to them.
+An entity is the same idea as a gameobject like in Unity.
+An entity for example "Player", might have a renderer component, a transform component, a texture component, ect.
+This system adds a lot of dynamic aspects to the engine, but is also wildly more complex because of a certain C++ concept known as **circular dependencies**.

 ### Adding major rendering features: